 Understanding Electives

-Whether you’re a new or returning Bachelor of Arts or Fine Arts student, you may be wondering why you have to take courses “outside” your chosen or prospective major.
-These courses are referred to as electives at UBC and play an important role in your academic experience.
+Whether you’re new to UBC or returning for another year in your Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA) program, you may be wondering why you need to take courses “outside” your chosen or prospective major.
+These courses are called electives and they play an important role in your academic experience.

-Arts Academic Advisor Janelle Blackman shares her advice to help you make confident decisions about choosing electives and understanding how beneficial they are to an individual and intentional education.
+Arts Academic Advisor Janelle Blackman shares her advice to help you choose electives with confidence, and see how they can support a more intentional and personalized education.

 What is an elective?

-You need to take at least 120 course credits to complete a BA or BFA.
-Courses that fulfill your program (Honours, major, minor) and degree requirements account for the majority of your credits, but you’ll still have quite a few credits left to “play” with in order to reach 120.
+You need to take at least 120 credits to complete your BA or BFA.
+Most of those credits will go towards your program (Honours, major, minor) and degree requirements, but you’ll still have room to take courses outside of your specialization.
+These are called electives.

 The number of electives required in your degree depends on a number of things such as how many and what types of programs you’re taking.
 For example, if you have one major, half of your credits will be taken as electives.
 If you are a double major, or have a minor, you’ll take fewer electives.